 Development must protect and, wherever practicable, enhance biodiversity, starting with a thorough understanding of the existing wildlife areas and corridors (such as existing field hedgerow boundaries and streams) that are in the vicinity of the site, and the wildlife that may be affected by the development (this can be demonstrated through the submission of a completed biodiversity checklist and any necessary supporting ecological surveys).
-In line with national policy, a net gain in biodiversity will be sought.

-Measures to support the improvement of wildlife habitats, including their resilience to climate change, will be supported.
+Measures to improve wildlife habitats, including their resilience to climate change, will be supported.

-Any development (other than householder applications, changes of use, or development that due to its limited scale and location would have a minimal impact on existing habitats) will be expected to include a biodiversity gain plan which demonstrates how a minimum 10% net biodiversity gain will be achieved, including measures taken to avoid harm to, and where practical strengthen, the network of ecological sites in the parish, through the provision of wildlife corridors and habitat enhancement.
-This could include:
+Any development (other than exempted by national regulations) will be expected to include a biodiversity gain plan which demonstrates how a minimum 10% net biodiversity gain will be achieved.

+Measures taken to mitigate harm to, and where practicable strengthen, biodiversity, should consider:

-- use of grass / sedum roofs where this would be compatible with the character of the area; - planting native hedgerow and tree species on site boundaries and within the public realm, where possible reinforcing and linking existing green corridors; - use of bee bricks, bird and bat boxes within new buildings and extensions / alterations; - use of ponds, swales and other vegetated and wild-life friendly flood-mitigation features.
+- the use of grass / sedum roofs where this would be compatible with the character of the area; - planting native hedgerow and tree species on site boundaries and within the public realm, where possible reinforcing and linking existing green corridors; - the use of bee bricks, bird bricks and bird and bat boxes within new buildings and extensions / alterations; - the use of ponds, swales and other vegetated and wild-life friendly flood-mitigation features; - wider opportunities to enhance the existing and potential ecological networks identified by Dorset LNP and shown on Dorset Explorer.

-B. BUILT ENVIRONMENT - HERITAGE AND DESIGN
+6. BUILT ENVIRONMENT - HERITAGE AND DESIGN